 Brock Abroad: Namibia and South Africa

 Participants will have the opportunity to volunteer with children, other university students and adults.
 This is an excellent opportunity for students to learn about Namibia by working with Namibians.
 Working alongside local partners offers participants the opportunity to not only learn about the country but about themselves and their place in the world.
 The program also provides students with social events and travel opportunities to experience the varied culture within Namibia.
 Students are encouraged to explore key social issues: poverty, education, and community development, and are expected to participate in seminars at Brock during the months prior to departing.

-The BA: Namibia program is well-established at Brock and in May 2012, it celebrated its sixth year.
-During this time, over 90 Brock participants have found it to be a life changing experience.
+The BA: Namibia program is well-established at Brock and in May 2013, it celebrated its seventh year.
+During this time, over 100 Brock participants have found it to be a life changing experience.
 Also, if you are a member of International Plus, you can use this experience toward completing your IP certificate.

 Participants stay in a student guesthouse in Katutura, a township of Windhoek (the capital of Namibia).
 Students can expect to share a dorm-style room with 2-6 other participants.